 The Revs are the least changed team brand in MLS with the same logo, name, and colors since 1996.

-The logo as just average, but like everything else with the Revs, little ever changes.
+The logo is just average, but like everything else with the Revs, little ever changes.
 So credit for consistency.
 Even their word mark sees little use outside of being paired with the logo.

 Side Note: I am on the record as suggesting that when they finally get a stadium in, or near, Boston, the Revs rebrand to Boston Common FC (or SC).
 The first football club in the United States, Oneida Football Club, played on Boston Common making a historical connection.
 Massachusetts is also known as the Commonwealth of Massachusetts.
+Lastly, Commonwealth Avenue runs through the heart of the city.
 Boston Common FC could even train on the actual Boston Common once in a while as a community/media event.

 New York Red Bulls